 GBS is a rare disorder where a person's own immune system damages nerve cells, causing muscle weakness and sometimes paralysis.
-It most commonly occurs following a gastrointestinal, respiratory, or other infection.
+It most commonly occurs following gastrointestinal, respiratory, or other infections, including influenza infection.
 On very rare occasions, an individual may develop GBS in days or weeks following an immunization.
 However, just because the person develops GBS does not automatically mean that the vaccine caused GBS.

 Studies have shown the absolute risk of GBS in the period following influenza immunization is about one excess case per 1 million flu vaccines administered above the background rate of GBS in the general population.
-The risk of GBS associated with influenza vaccination must be balanced against the risk of GBS associated with influenza infection itself.